-The submission period for TRP is now open.
-Please submit your Letters of Intent.
+The submission period for TRP is now closed.
+Thank you for submitting your Letters of Intent.

 The Translational Research Program (TRP) was formed to enhance the transfer of basic research findings to clinical usefulness.

 We are looking for applications that propose novel approaches to the prevention, diagnosis, or treatment of hematological malignancies and related pre-malignant conditions.
 Proposals should be based on molecular, cellular, or integrated systems findings and be conceptually innovative and with a clear plan for the eventual clinical translation of the studies proposed and the results expected.

 Click here to see our active TRP portfolio.

 We have some special RFPs this year!

 Scroll down to see all RFPs or click each category to jump to the appropriate section:

 LLS-FLF United To Cure FL (Curative Research To Eliminate Follicular Lymphoma) Award Request For Proposals